6 Amazing Vacations for Single Women Over 60

 During your time in Tokyo, you’ll explore historic Asakusa, modern Harajuku and vibrant Shinjuku.
 In Kamakura, you can visit shrines and temples, take a long walk through the town or stroll on the beach.
 From there, you will move to Hakone, at the foot of Mount Fuji.
 Hot springs, hiking and museums are just some of Hakone’s attractions.
 In Kyoto, tour the Geisha district, visit the Golden Pavilion, explore one of many UNESCO World Heritage Sites in the city or take the train to Hiroshima or Nara.

 Inside Japan Tours does not charge a single supplement on the Tokaido Trail tour; solo travelers will be given single rooms in Western-style hotels, but will need to share a room with a rommate of the same gender during the two nights spent in a ryokan (traditional, Japanese-style lodgings).
 Airport transfers, baggage handling, entrance fees, public transportation costs, lunches and most dinners are not included.

-Do-It-Yourself Learning Vacation: Oxford University
+5. A Do-It-Yourself Learning Vacation: Oxford University

 Oxford University offers adults from around the world the opportunity to take one-week courses at its celebrated campus in the United Kingdom.
 Topics vary from year to year, but typically include creative writing, Shakespeare, philosophy, British literature and poetry.